 - Frontline staff is a MUST!
-If you are unable to get them to a meeting, simply shadow them and document their steps.
-If you are evaluating an EHR workflow, have them do screenshots at each step.
-Once you have a file of screenshots you can put together the entire process. - Managers and supervisors should provide you with policies, protocols, guidelines or training materials that display how the process is supposed to look.
+If frontline staff cannot get to a meeting, simply shadow them and document their steps.
+If evaluating an EHR workflow, do screenshots at each step.
+An entire process can be put together after a file of screenshots have been assembled. - Managers and supervisors should provide policies, protocols, guidelines or training materials that display how the process is supposed to look.